 In an effort to provide our community with the resources they need quickly and effectively, we have created page for police resources that can be completed online.
 While the list below does not include everything, this is a large list of resources available online through the Howard County Police Department.

 For general questions, please call 410-313-3200.

-Howard County Police now offer residents the convenience of filing an online police report for certain incidents: animal complaints, dumping complaints, harassing phone calls, identity theft, lost property, motor vehicle complaints, solicitor complaints, theft, theft from a shed or detached garage, theft from a vehicle, unauthorized use of vehicle, vandalism or vandalism to a motor vehicle.
+Howard County police offers residents the convenience of filing an online police report for certain incidents: animal complaints, dumping complaints, harassing phone calls, identity theft, lost property, solicitor complaints, theft, theft from a shed or detached garage, theft from a vehicle, unauthorized use of vehicle, vandalism or vandalism to a motor vehicle.

 To request an existing report, please select the appropriate option below.

 HCPD now offers residents the opportunity to report concerning traffic situations throughout the county.
 Each report will be reviewed by a Traffic Enforcement Section officer to determine next steps.

 Howard County Police routinely respond to calls for persons with an identified developmental, intellectual, degenerative or physical disorder or disability who have wandered off, gone missing, or are in a state of crisis.
 With the 9-1-1 flagging program, police can be alerted immediately that the person involved has a certain condition and provided with valuable information and ways to help before they even arrive.
 For example, a child that goes missing and is drawn to water could be at significant risk, and getting officers to those locations faster--before even arriving at your house--could be lifesaving.
 Providing information that your loved one is deaf would significantly affect the way an officer communicates with them, without adding to the confusion of an already stressful or chaotic incident.
 The database can be used for any relevant mental or physical health concern, to include:

 - Intellectual or Developmental Disability

 - Physical disability, such as blindness or deafness